akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 Our current approach uses `local/init.js` to prime such data.
 It works, but is clumsy in the `package.json` command:

 ```
+    "dev:local": "concurrently -n emul,dev-local \"firebase emulators:start --only functions,firestore\" \"npm run _dev_local_2\"",
-"__dev:local": "firebase emulators:exec --only functions,firestore \"node ./local/init.js && npx vite --port 3001\"",
+    "_dev_local_2": "wait-on http://localhost:4000 && node --experimental-json-modules ./local/init.js && npx vite --port 3000 --mode dev_local",
 ```

 This could be:

 ```
-"__dev:local": "firebase emulators:exec --only functions,firestore local/init.js \"vite --port 3001\"",
+    "dev:local": "firebase emulators:exec --ui --only functions,firestore local/init.js \"npm run _dev_local_2\"",
+    "_dev_local_2": "npx vite --port 3000 --mode dev_local",
 ```

-Here, `emulators:exec` would run the provided file, at launch, before starting the provided command.
-Cloud Function emulation would be switched off during the run of the init file.

-Pros:
-- Firebase does not need to take stand as to the data format (opposed to if loading JSON)

-Cons:
-- Separate loading file (`local/init.js`) needs to be provided

 ## Firebase hosting could provide config as ES module

 Firebase hosting makes it easy to initialize project identity via `/__/firebase/init.js`.
 This file is supposed to be read in as a `script` tag.

-This belongs to the bygone era, and should be complemented by an `import` friendly way of getting such configuration.
+This belongs to a bygone era, and could be complemented by an `import` friendly way of getting such configuration.

 One could serve a module exporting the config object (and `init` if one wants to be compatible with the earlier way).
-Let's say the url for this would be `/__/firebase/init.mjs`.
+Let's say the url for this would be `/__/firebase/config.mjs`.

 This would allow:

 ```
 import * as firebase from 'firebase/app'
-import { default as __ } from "/__/firebase/init.mjs"
+import { default as __ } from "/__/firebase/config.mjs"
 firebase.initializeApp(__);
 ```